General Motors Summer Job

 - Headphone wiring is molded into the wall panels.

-- Air conditioning ducts are molded into the foamed plastic walls, with vents placed as necessary for rear-seat passengers.
+- Air conditioning ducts are molded into the foamed plastic walls.

-- Front passenger seat can be turned to the rear to attend to the children.
+- Front passenger seat can be flipped to face the rear.

 - No interior handle for rear hatch, so that children cannot accidentally open it.